Emergency Light Battery Backup

 Emergency Light Batteries – Sealed Lead-Acid vs. Nickel-Cadmium

 All emergency lighting fixtures rely on an internal battery to supply power when building electricity fails.
-These batteries are rechargeable, must fully charge within 24 hours, and are required to provide at least 90 minutes of illumination during a power outage, as outlined by UL 924 and NFPA life safety codes.
+These batteries are rechargeable, must fully charge within 24 hours, and are required to provide at least 90 minutes of illumination during a power outage, as outlined by UL 924 and NFPA life-safety codes.
+If you’re still selecting fixtures, see our battery backup emergency lights for code-ready runtime.

 Types of Emergency Light Batteries